Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy Classification Under Class Imbalance: Results

 \subsection{Validation Performance}

-On the validation partition (10 videos, $\sim$80,399 frames), the best checkpoint (epoch 4) achieved a frame-level macro-averaged AP of 0.2528.
-Table~\ref{tab:val_perclass} presents the per-class breakdown.
-Anatomical regions with sufficient temporal continuity namely stomach (AP=0.849), small intestine (AP=0.969), and colon (AP=0.996) were classified with high precision.
-In contrast, rare pathological labels with extremely limited training support namely active bleeding (150 frames), erythema (232 frames), and hematin (2,565 frames) exhibited AP values below 0.03, reflecting the fundamental difficulty of learning discriminative representations from fewer than 0.05\% of the training distribution.
+On the validation partition (12 videos, $\sim$57,774 sampled frames), the best checkpoint (epoch 3) achieved a frame-level macro-averaged AP of 0.2438.
+Table~\ref{tab:val_perclass} presents the per-class breakdown at epoch 3 following temperature calibration ($T^* = 1.5$) and threshold optimization.
+Anatomical regions with sufficient temporal continuity namely stomach (AP=0.894), small intestine (AP=0.893), and colon (AP=0.991) were classified with high precision.
+Rare pathological labels with extremely limited training support namely active bleeding (217 frames), erythema (218 frames), and hematin (2,908 frames) exhibited AP values below 0.03, reflecting the fundamental difficulty of learning discriminative representations from fewer than 0.05\% of the training distribution.